alesegdia/aijam2015/README.md

+# Zomboids

-# Tiny game for the AIJAM 2015
+## Tiny game for the AIJAM 2015

+Key parts were map generation and implementing boids for zombies.